tscnlab/BillerEtAl_JESEE_2025/README.md

 - restoring the project package library as contained int the `renv.lock` file
 - checking whether the project package library is successfully installed (will throw an error otherwise)
 - rendering the file `RPG_ASEAN_Analysis.qmd`.
 A successful run will produce an HMTL file of the same name, containing the analysis documentation, and all figures and tables in the subfolder `figures`

+*Note 1: The script requires a **chrome** or **chromium browser** to be installed on the system.
+Please ensure that such a browser is installed prior to execution.
+After a fresh install of the browser, restarting the system is suggested.
+The browser is used in a headless mode by the {webshot2} package through the {chromote} package, whenever `gt_save()` is called to save a table.
+Without chrome the script will stop with an error.*

+*Note 2: The package versions in the `renv.lock` file were tested against a fresh install of R and RStudio on a M4 MacBook Pro running MacOS Sequoia, a virtual machine running Windows 11 ARM, and Posit Cloud running Ubuntu 20.04 (Focal).
+Test runs were made on `30 January 2025`.
+If packages fail to install upon reproduction. *